 This Spanish white bean stew is a great way to eat your beans!
-The chorizo makes it extra warm and cozy, perfect for a weeknight dinner.
+The spicy chorizo makes it extra warm and cozy, perfect for a weeknight dinner.

 This Spanish white bean stew with chorizo sausage is so good that everyone will believe you spent hours in the kitchen!
 The chorizo flavors the beans so beautifully, that even the ones who don’t like beans will certainly try a tablespoon or two.
 And who knows, you may turn them into bean lovers!

 The combination of beans and meat is very common in many countries throughout the world and I lately also used it in my Greek-Mexican Pitacos recipe (I’m talking about some delicious minced beef and beans tacos made with pita bread!).
+In this recipe, the chorizo sausage flavors perfectly the earthy beans resulting in a unique dish.
+You can use a spicy or a sweet chorizo, depending on your taste.

-What type of chorizo to use?
+What type of chorizo sausage to use?

 There are a lot of chorizo types apparently… There’s the dry/cured chorizo which can be eaten as is and there’s the fresh chorizo which must be cooked before you eat it.
 There’s also spicy or sweet types and soft or hard ones.
 Usually, the hard sausages are cured and the soft is semi-cured.

 But that’s not all… There’s also the Spanish and the Mexican chorizo.
 If you buy a Spanish chorizo, it will probably consist of Iberico pork, a well known Black Iberian pig.
 And since this is a Spanish white bean stew I’d recommend using a Spanish soft (semi-cured) or fresh chorizo, sweet or spicy will be up to you (I used sweet for this recipe), but if you can’t find any, a Mexican chorizo will also do.
+If you can’t find chorizo at all, then you can also use an Italian sausage.

 - Try to find a good quality soft chorizo, and not a hard/cured one.